2013 Chrysler Town & Country Interior

 - "There are power outlets in the back to keep the juice flowing for a gaming device connected to the dual DVD entertainment system, which can include Sirius Backseat TV.
 Rear-seat entertainment systems (with headphones) are truly gifts from the heavens for any long-haul road trip." -- The Detroit Free Press (2011)

-With all seats in use, the Chrysler Town & Country has 33 cubic feet of space.
-When the third row is folded, that space expands to 143.8 cubic feet.
+With all seats in use, the Chrysler Town & Country has 33 cubic feet of cargo space.
+When the second and third rows are folded, that space expands to 143.8 cubic feet.
 The Town & Country also features Stow 'n Go second row seats, which fold into the floor for more cargo space.
-When the seats are in use, their underfloor storage space are available to hold your gear.
+When the seats are in use, their underfloor storage space is available to hold your gear.
 The Town & Country has a number of other small-item storage spaces.

 - "In addition to the plethora of storage bins and cubbies scattered over the interior, the center console has many storage compartments of different sizes.
 The underfloor bins for the Stow 'n Go seats can be used as storage when the seats are deployed.
 The process of folding the 2nd- and 3rd-row seats into the floor can seem complicated, but the convenience of Stow 'n Go more than makes up for it." -- Consumer Guide